lajd/NeuralOverlap/README.md

 In the [Overlap Layout Consensus](https://www.cs.jhu.edu/~langmea/resources/lecture_notes/assembly_olc.pdf) (OLC) method of genome assembly, after overlapping read segments are identified, an read overlap graph must be constructed.
 After this, the "layout" step permits the identification of a Hamiltonian path through the graph, which identifies the correct order of reads as they appear in the true genome.
 The read-overlap graph typically contains many complexities which can be simplified and reduced, and a [neural network approach](https://arxiv.org/abs/2011.05013) has already been presented to accomplish such tasks.

 A simplified read-overlap graph permits the identification of Hamiltonian paths throughout the graph, which represent ordered sequences of reads as they appear in the true genome.
 In general, multiple such non-connected paths (contigs) may be identified, and further processing may be required to to arrange/order such contigs into larger segments (scaffolds).
 These scaffolds can then be arranged and corrected to obtain a draft for the true genome.

+[Some proposals](https://arxiv.org/abs/2102.02649) use reinforcement learning to assemble the genome from raw sequence reads alone, which represents an attractive approach to fully-neural assembly.
+These methods, which aim to order sequence reads by assigning reward to read overlaps which move the agent closer to a valid terminal state, show poor performance on even toy datasets due to the explosive state space.
+It's our opinion, however, that by providing an RL agent effective tools for dealing with the assembly problem (such as the methods discussed here), these methods may help pave the path towards fully neural assembly on realistic datasets.
+RL methods become even more attractive when considering the plethora of evolutionary genomic data available across all organisms, since such agents may learn to understand the mechanisms of evolution far better than algorithms can learn on isolated datasets.